edsycarreon/bill-reminder/ai/programming_rules.md

 - Use functional components and hooks over class components.
 - Ensure components are modular, reusable, and maintainable.
 - Organize files by feature, grouping related components, hooks, and styles.
+- Always put components on their own folder.

 Naming Conventions: